AIT General Information

 VII.
 An AIT programme should not normally be undertaken again less than six months after the first series of listening sessions. unless advised by

-PLEASE NOTE: AIT is less effective if grommets are still in place, and should not be performed during an ear infection, or with a perforated eardrum.
+PLEASE NOTE: AIT is less effective if grommets are still in place but may still be considered worthwhile.
+However AIT should not be performed during an ear infection, or with a perforated eardrum.
 AIT is not offered in connection with the identification or correction of any medical condition.